OpenNMT/opennmt.github.io/Guide.md

 * `-mode`: can be `aggressive` or `conservative` (default).
 In conservative mode, letters, numbers and '_' are kept in sequence, hyphens are accepted as part of tokens.
 Finally inner characters `[.,]` are also accepted (url, numbers).
 * `-case_feature`: generate case feature - and convert all tokens to lowercase

-Get the full options list on the features page.
+Get the full options list on the <a href="http://opennmt.net//Advanced/#tokenizer---full-option-list">features page</a>.

 3b) Detokenize the output.